mjkim0727/breeze-extended/README.md

 # Varients

 - Default(breeze-extended) : Same as Vanila, but some
-- Alternative(breeze-extended-alt) : Different Folder icons Design
+- Alternative(breeze-extended-alt) : Different Designs
 - Win11(breeze-extended-eleven) : With Win11 Colors
 - macOS Style(breeze-extended-mac) : with macOS Style icons
 - Cinnamon(breeze-extended-cinnamon) : with Cinnamon Colors